-- 1. Turn the ignition switch to the ON/RUN position. - 2.
-Place the hand held transmitter 1 to 3 inches (3 to 8 cm) away from the HomeLink® button you wish to program.
+- 2. Place the hand held transmitter 1 to 3 inches (3 to 8 cm) away from the HomeLink® button you wish to program. - 3.
+Push and hold the Homelink® button while you push and release ("cycle"), your hand held transmitter every two seconds. - 4.
+Continue to hold both buttons until the EVIC/DID display changes from "CHANNEL # TRAINING" to "CHANNEL # TRAINED," then release both buttons.

-- 3. Simultaneously press and hold both the Homelink® button while you press and release ("cycle"), your hand held transmitter every two seconds. - 4.
-Continue to hold buttons until the EVIC display changes from "CHANNEL # TRAINING" to "CHANNEL # TRAINED," then release both buttons.
+- It may take up to 30 seconds or longer in some cases for the channel to train. - If the EVIC/DID displays "DID NOT TRAIN" repeat from Step 2.

-- It may take up to 30 seconds or longer in some cases for the channel to train. - If the EVIC displays "DID NOT TRAIN" repeat from Step 2. - 5.
-Press and hold the programmed HomeLink® button.
-The EVIC will display "CHANNEL # TRANSMIT."
+5. Push and hold the programmed HomeLink® button.
+The EVIC/DID will display "CHANNEL # TRANS-MIT."
 If the device is plugged in and activates, programming is complete.